-Understanding Hyperthyroidism in Cats
+Understanding hyperthyroidism in cats

 - weight loss despite a good or ravenous appetite

-- vocalisation or aggression
+- increased vocalisation or aggression

-- increased thirst and therefore increased urination
+- excessive thirst and increased urination

 - unkempt coat due to poor grooming

-- vomiting
+- vomiting or diarrhoea.

-Diagnosing Hyperthyroidism in Cats
+Diagnosing hyperthyroidism in cats

 - surgery

-- or radioactive iodine therapy.
+- radioactive iodine therapy.

 An alternative option is a cream that is applied to the inside of the ear and the medication is absorbed through the skin.
 This is much easier to give and has fewer side effects but is unfortunately is also more expensive.
 Note: you should wear gloves when applying this medicinal cream to your cat, since it is designed to be absorbed through the skin!